slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

 ## Global Singletons

 In `.60` files it is possible to declare [singletons that are globally available](markdown/langref.md#global-singletons).
-It's possible to make these global singletons accessible to your C++ code, by exporting them and using the `global()` getter function in the C++ class generated for your entry component.
+You can access them from to your C++ code by exporting them and using the `global()` getter function in the C++ class generated for your entry component.
 Each global singleton creates a class that has getter/setter functions for properties and callbacks, similar to API that's created for your `.60` component, as demonstrated in the previous section.

 For example the following `.60` markup defines a global `Logic` singleton that's also exported: